ben-allen/locale-extensions/README.md

 A user viewing content in 'en-US' or 'zh-CN' is, all else being equal, going to be more anonymous than users of less-ubiquitous language/region pairs.
 As a result, it is significantly easier to provide a larger range of options to these users; even if we split them up into distinct smaller anonymity sets, it is still likely that they can hide in a crowd.
 Locale preferences for content in less commonly-used locales will be less likely to be honored, unless those preferences reflect either a globally common set of preferences (for example, '-u-fw-mon-hc-h23-mu-celsius' or '-u-fw-sun-hc-h12-mu-fahrenhe') or a common local preference (as in preferring '-u-nu-deva' instead of -u-nu-latn' in 'hi-IN').
 This restriction is unfortunate, but may be unavoidable.

+### Criteria for selecting available locale extension strings?

+Determining the specific locale extension strings set for each region will require user research.
+It is possible that in many regions the only strings available will be `-u-fw-monday-hc-h23-mu-celsius` or possibly `-u-fw-sunday-hc-h12-mu-fahrenhe`, since the former corresponds to the most common settings globally and the latter corresponds to the most commonly used settings in the United States.
+However, it is likewise possible that many regions will allow a broader selection.

 ### Options that aren't captured by Unicode Extensions for BCP 47

 There exist other localization-related customizations that would be useful for site intelligibility - most notably, number separators and number patterns.
-Support for a commonly used subset of these options could be possible, particularly in cases where they strongly correlate with a particular combination of Unicode Extensions for BCP 47.
+Support for a commonly used subset of these options could be possible, particularly in cases where they strongly correlate with a particular combination of valid lcale extension strings.